 Owning a dog means you'll be constantly surprised with unexpected costs.
-Most parents plan for the usual like food, supplies, and vet bills.
-But often dogs have some other expenses in mind especially if you have a puppy.
+Most parents plan for the usual like dog food, supplies, and vet visits for vaccinations, a microchip, and spaying or neutering.
+But often dogs have some other expenses in mind especially if your new dog is a puppy.

-Pups love to chew everything, and they're fast.
-Power cords, shoes, doors ... everything is a chew toy to a puppy.
-Even grown dogs can get bored and decide that the couch looks better disassembled and unstuffed.
+New pups love to chew everything, and they're fast.
+Power cords, shoes, doors ... everything is a chew toy to during puppyhood.
+Even adult dogs can get bored and decide that the couch looks better disassembled and unstuffed.
 Replacement costs can be very expensive.
 If you're thinking, "not my dog.
 I'm going to train him".
 Good job being a responsible pet owner, but training costs add up quickly as well.
 Training classes often run a couple hundred dollars, and individual trainers are substantially more than that.
 It's worth it, but it's costly.